 The agency you decide to work with depends on your unique needs, so figure out what you want before approaching them.

 Even though specialization is pertinent, it shouldn’t limit your options.
-Since marketing automation requires many skills, the company you’re choosing should provide a wide range of services.
+Since effectively managing marketing automation software requires many skills, the company you’re choosing should provide a wide range of services.

 Check if they have diverse in-house experts.
 If the company is divided into relevant sub-departments, that’s even better.